-2.2.1.2 Electric Power Loads.
-Electric power loads shall include all loads other than lighting loads and those served by general purpose receptacles and comprise the environmental system electric power requirements and the facility occupancy equipment electric power requirements.
+C-2.2.1.2 Electric Power Loads.

+Electric power loads shall include all loads other than lighting loads and those served by general purpose receptacles.
+Electric power loads comprise the environmental system electric power requirements and the facility occupancy equipment electric power requirements.

-2.2.1.3 System Loss.
+C-2.2.1.3 System Loss.

 A system loss of approximately 6 percent, based on calculated maximum demand, should be added to the building load.

-2.2.2 Demand and load factors.
+C-2.2.2 Demand and Load Factors.

 The demand and load factors for a specific facility will vary with the division of load and hours of usage.
-Refer to Tables 2 and 3 for values that can be applied to determine demand and load factors.
-Table 4 is included as a guide and an aid in illustrating the method of determining loads, which are calculated for a particular type of building, such as an academic and general instruction building (Navy Code 171-10).
-The values given are empirical and will vary from activity to activity, and may vary from one facility to another within an activity.
+Refer to Tables C-2 and C-3 for values that can be applied to determine demand and load factors.
+Table C-4 is included as a guide and an aid in illustrating the method of determining loads, which are calculated for a particular type of building, such as an academic and general instruction building (Navy Code 171-10).
+The values given are empirical and will vary from activity to activity and may vary from one facility to another within an activity.
 Annual hours use of demand must be determined for each case in accordance with methods of operation and characteristics of the installation.
-Demand factors and load factors for individual facilities by the Navy category code given in Table 1 are based on a survey of existing Navy facilities and past experience.
-Such factors should be used for quick estimating purposes and as a check when a more precise calculation is undertaken (refer to Table 4).
+Demand factors and load factors for individual facilities by the Navy category code given in Table C-1 are based on a survey of existing Navy facilities and past experience.
+Such factors should be used for quick estimating purposes and as a check when a more precise calculation is undertaken (refer to Table C-4).

-2.2.2.1 Guides for Demand Factors.
-For guides on selection of demand factors, refer to Table 5.
+C-2.2.2.1 Guides for Demand Factors.

+For guides on selection of demand factors, refer to Table C-5.

-2.2.2.2 Guides for Load Factors.
-Guides for the selection of load factors indicate the need for special considerations (refer to Table 6).
-Factors in the middle of the range are for the average facility at the peacetime shore establishment and should be used unless the guides in Table 6 indicate otherwise.
+C-2.2.2.2 Guides for Load Factors.

+Guides for the selection of load factors indicate the need for special considerations (refer to Table C-6).
+Factors in the middle of the range are for the average facility at the peacetime shore establishment and should be used unless the guides in Table C-6 indicate otherwise.